SteveJayB/SteveJayB/README.md

 I am a tech-driven professional currently working on multiple projects in the fields of eCommerce, Customer Service, and Communications.
 I have been with my company for five years, gaining managerial-type experience for the last two years by managing a small team.
 Fun fact, our company was ranked thirty-ninth by Forbes in their 2025 list of America's Best Companies!🏆

-I'm looking to collaborate on interesting projects that help me learn more about topics that I could see being beneficial to know as we move toward a more tech-driven society each and every year.
+I'm looking to collaborate on interesting projects that help me learn more about topics that may be beneficial to know as we move toward a more tech-driven every second the clock ticks.

 I'm looking for help with the files listed within my repositories, especially with my past projects from school.
 I understand a lot of my files may be inefficient, unorganized, or bug infested.
 Cleaning up those projects and obtaining a better understanding on what may have been incorrect, or on what was holding them back from the endgoal would be very helpful!